 Amounts incorrectly charged and amounts assessed (including penalties and interest) as due from any person are deemed to be amounts of LT and may, therefore, be recovered as debts due to the Crown.

 The Legislation covering Environmental Taxes can be found in DMBM450140.

 Power to recover assessed amounts as tax due

 The power to recover assessed amounts as tax due can be found in Section 50 (7) of the Finance Act 1996.

-The power to assess (e.g. prime assessment) is section 50 (1) of the Finance Act 1996.
+The power to assess (e.g. prime assessment) is sections 50 (1) and 50 A(1) of the Finance Act 1996 (as amended).
 A copy of the assessment is to be sent to the Enforcement and Insolvency Service (EIS) when reporting the debt for civil recovery action.

 Power to recover penalties and interest as tax due

 The power to recover penalties and interest as tax due can be found in Paragraph 32 (8) of Schedule 5 to the Finance Act 1996.
+This relates to penalties assessed under part 5 of schedule 5 to the Finance Act 1996 and associated interest; this inherently relates to registered Landfill Taxpayers.
 The Penalties Team has policy for interest and civil penalties.